 Eger History, Family Crest & Coats of Arms

 The Eger surname finds its earliest origins with the ancient Anglo-Saxon culture of Britain.
 Their name is derived from the baptismal name for the son of Edgar.
 Baptismal names are a form of patronymic surnames, which come from the vernacular and religious naming traditions.
 In this case, the bearer of the surname Eger took his name from his father's given name, Edgar.
+Another source claims the name literally means "happy spear" or "blessed spear."
+"Eádgár was one of the commonest of Anglo-Saxon personal names."

 Early Origins of the Eger family

-Important Dates for the Eger family
+Early History of the Eger family

 Eger Spelling Variations